 This is a powerhouse of a sex position, because it works the quad, core, glutes and hamstring of the person doing the lunge.
 The thigh of the bent leg is getting worked as it stabilises the lunger's body.
-The hip flexor of the extended leg is getting an awesome stretch in this scenario, which is great if you've been sitting in lectures or studying in the library all day.
+The hip flexor of the extended leg is getting an awesome stretch in this scenario, which is great if you've been sitting down all day.

 4. Bridge Position